-The competition consists of three rounds: First Round, Semi-final and Final.
+The competition consists of: Semi-final and Final.
 President's Cup winners of different awards would be determined at the final round.

 The four classes of awards:

 The eminent winners get an extravagant treatment for winning the prestigious awards.
 Winners not only are entitled to trophies, certificates and cash prizes*, a gathering with the President is arranged for the winners to present their projects to the President and exchange ideas on related topics.
 On top of that, the award-winning projects may be recommended to participate in the Challenge Cup, a national academic competition held every two years, subject to the rules of the competition.

 * Amounts of cash prizes for President’s Cup are HKD 10,000, HKD 6,000 and HKD 3,000 for the President’s Cup, Gold and Silver awards respectively.
 The amounts are subject to change for future competitions.

 - overseeing the management and operation of the President’s Cup;

 - selecting entries for the semi-final, the final and the awards.

 To enter the competition, participants must submit online application from and upload the required documents on or before 23 March 2020.
 All submitted entries are judged by the Selection Committee based on the following selection criteria: